Avast: History

 Avast was founded by Eduard Kučera and Pavel Baudiš in 1988.
 The founders met each other at the Research Institute for Mathematical Machines in Czechoslovakia.
 They studied math and computer science, because the Communist Party of Czechoslovakia would require them to join the communist party to study physics.
 At the institute, Pavel Baudiš discovered the Vienna virus on a floppy disk and developed the first program to remove it.
 Afterwards, he asked Eduard Kučera to join him in cofounding Avast as a cooperative.
-The cooperative was originally called Alwil and only the software was named Avast.
+The cooperative was originally called Alwil Software and only the software was named Avast.

 The cooperative was changed to a joint partnership in 1991, two years after the velvet revolution caused a regime change in Czechoslovakia.
 The new regime severed ties with the Soviet Union and reverted the country's economic system to a market economy.
 In 1995, Avast employee Ondřej Vlček wrote the first antivirus program for the Windows 95 operating system.
 In the 1990s, security researchers at the Virus Bulletin, an IT security testing organization, gave the Avast software an award in every category tested, increasing the popularity of the software.
 However, by the late 1990s, the company was struggling financially.
-Alwil rebuffed acquisition offers by McAfee, who was licensing the Avast antivirus engine.
+Alwil Software rebuffed acquisition offers by McAfee, who was licensing the Avast antivirus engine.

-By 2001, Alwil was experiencing financial difficulties, when it converted to a freemium model, offering a base Avast software product at no cost.
+By 2001, Alwil Software was experiencing financial difficulties, when it converted to a freemium model, offering a base Avast software product at no cost.
 As a result of the freemium model, the number of users of the software grew to one million by 2004 and 20 million by 2006.
 Former Symantec executive Vince Steckler was appointed CEO of Avast in 2009.
-In 2010, Alwil changed its name to Avast, adopting the name of the software, and raised $100 million in venture capital investments.
+In 2010, Alwil Software changed its name to Avast, adopting the name of the software, and raised $100 million in venture capital investments.
 The following December, Avast filed for an initial public offering, but withdrew its application the following July, citing changes in market conditions.
 In 2012, Avast fired its outsourced tech support service iYogi, after it was discovered that iYogi was using misleading sales tactics to persuade customers to buy unnecessary services.
 By 2013, Avast had 200 million users in 38 countries and had been translated into 43 languages.
 At the time, the company had 350 employees.